Faye-72/faye-72/README.md

 ### Hi there 👋
-I am Faith, a front-end sofware developer with an eye for designs that **pop**!
+I am Faith, a front-end sofware developer with an eye for designs that ==pop==!

 ```
 {